Does Collagen Work In Serums & Creams? What You Need to Know

-"Retinol, the active form of vitamin A in the body, and especially retinoic acid, work to increase cell turnover, build collagen, improve discoloration, hydrate skin, and reduce acne by replenishing the body of vitamin A," she says.
+"Retinol, the active form of vitamin A in the body, and especially retinoic acid, work to increase cell turnover, build collagen, improve discoloration, hydrate skin, and reduce acne by replenishing the body of vitamin A," says Engleman.
 She also notes that retinoic acid can connect almost any skin cell receptor site and tell it to behave like a healthy, younger skin cell.
 If you're new to retinol, it's always a good idea to consult with your dermatologist before using, as some might find it too irritating.
 For a natural, more gentle version, try bakuchiol.
 Research shows that it encourages skin to act in similar ways as retinol, increasing cell turnover and collagen production.

 Then there's the other go-to for collagen production: vitamin C. "Collagen synthesis relies on vitamin C, so I always recommend a topical vitamin C antioxidant serum," Robinson says.
 "Vitamin C supports the body's natural ability to produce collagen, and it defends against damage that may expedite a further breakdown of collagen."
 Vitamin C is also great for decreasing the appearance of hyperpigmentation and helps improve the overall appearance of the skin.

 Board-certified dermatologist Joshua Zeichner, M.D., says along with retinol and vitamin C, you may also consider certain hydroxy acids like glycolic acid.
 "Glycolic acid creates a wound-healing response that stimulates new collagen," Zeichner says.
-It's similar to when you put your body through manageable stress during a workout, so your body is healthier in the long run.
-It's also a great ingredient to tackle stubborn acne and reduce the appearance of fine lines and wrinkles.
+It's also a great ingredient to tackle stubborn acne.

 The bottom line.

 Promoting collagen production comes from the inside out.
-So if you really want to support your natural levels, a hydrolyzed collagen supplement is your best bet.* From there, there are plenty of collagen-stimulating actives that you can use topically.
+So if you really want to support your natural levels, a hydrolyzed collagen supplement is your best bet.* From there, there are plenty of other collagen-stimulating actives that you can use topically.